 Out beyond ideas of wrong-doing and right-doing, there is a field.

 I’ll meet you there.

-Going through these extreme meditation retreats have helped in my case tremendously and given me experience, insight, and compassion for the human condition.
+Going through these meditation retreats helped in my case tremendously and gave me experience, insight, and compassion for the human condition.
 I don’t see that human beings can or need to focus on, “graduation” or get, “gaining” ideas about some state of, “enlightenment”, or that there is an “other better shore” to go running to.
 This is another trap, another distinction, setting up another “wall of the mind”, which creates a further inequality and set-up for separate self-delusion.
 This may disappoint the radical perfectionists, but perfectionism too, is a trap one can get stuck in.
 That said, perfectionism is also what brings us back to constantly growing and improving, so I don’t throw out or disregard this impulse to progress/perfect/polish either 🙂

 Widening our Circles and Circuitry of Compassion